franzonistefano/thesis-fabric/README.md

 <a name="web3"></a>
 ### Install Web3

-Web3.js is a library that allow to deploy and interact solidity smartcontract.
+Web3.js is a library that allow to deploy and interact with solidity smartcontract.

 Build the dependencies including the `web3@0.20.2` by navigating to web-app folder from the root directory and running the `npm install` command: